 At the top of the Muziekweb page you will find the search field.
 There you can search for almost anything related to a CD or DVD: artist, band, song title, composer, work, performer and album title.

 When you start typing you will immediately see suggestions.
-Be careful not to press the <enter>-button too quickly, or the suggestions will disappear.
+If you type the name of a band, you will see a link to the band’s page, followed by their most popular albums and songs.
+You can also search for a combination of composers and players.
 Directly below the search field you can select popular or classic search results.
 If necessary, click on 'show all results' at the bottom right for a more extensive page.

-For classical composers and performers, it also takes into account different possible spellings of names.
+For classical composers and performers, we also take into account different possible spellings of names.
 'Shosta' leads directly to Shostakovich and 'Yuri' gives Youri Egorov, among others.
-For works, you can also search by nicknames, such as Vivaldi's 'Four Seasons' and Bach's 'Coffee Cantata'.
+For works, you can also search by nicknames, such as Vivaldi's 'Four Seasons’.

 Log in to your account.
 If you do not already have a Musicweb account, you can create one and link your library card number to it (see also: how to create a new account).